Nagendra17423/Online-Shopping-Platform/README.md

                                          Category Section:
+ Adding of the products is kind of main part of the project  where using im using servlet api 2.5 bcouz of which i cant go for MultiConfigPart(Attribute....)
+Annotations because this things is valid for only servlet ver 3.0 so i go manual work where images of the products are stored in temp() of workspace folder and location of the img src is also relative so no problem during deployment

 ![Screenshot (23)](https://user-images.githubusercontent.com/61315497/80918491-ee35f580-8d82-11ea-88cf-6384dd9164a6.png)

 Once u clicked The product then u will be redirected towards the products.jsp where All products under that category will be displayed.